2007 World Series: Red Sox

-As previously mentioned, the Red Sox won two more World Series titles in 2013 and 2018.
-Both of those titles were managed by two members of the 2007 club.
+The Red Sox won two more World Series titles in 2013 and 2018; both of those titles were managed by two members of the 2007 club.
 Pitching coach John Farrell served as the skipper of the 2013 Red Sox, featuring 2007 holdovers Clay Buchholz (DNP), Jacoby Ellsbury, Jon Lester, David Ortiz, and Dustin Pedroia.
 The 2018 Red Sox was managed by Alex Cora, an infielder on the 2007 team.

 The Red Sox finished as a wild-card team in the 2008 season, winning 95 games.
 They were defeated in the ALCS by the Tampa Bay Rays in seven games.
 The Red Sox again qualified as a 95-win wild-card team in 2009, but lost 3–0 to the Los Angeles Angels in the ALDS.
 In both 2010 and 2011, the Red Sox missed the postseason despite winning 89 and 90 games, respectively.
 The 2011 season saw the Red Sox hold a nine-game lead in the wild card heading to September, only to lose 13 of their final 20 games to miss the playoffs.
-This led to the dismissal of skipper Terry Francona.
+This led to the dismissal of skipper Terry Francona, and the end of an era for Red Sox baseball.
+By their next championship in 2013, they had both a new general manager and manager.

 Rockies

+The Rockies World Series run was nicknamed “Rocktober” — a portmanteau of the Rockies team name and October.

-After making the World Series in 2007, the Rockies proceeded to appear in the playoffs only three times in the next 15 seasons.
+After making the World Series in 2007, the Rockies proceeded to appear in the playoffs only three times in the next 15 seasons with the 2007 season being the Rockies sole World Series berth.
 In 2009, the Rockies won a wild-card berth after winning 92 games, but in a rematch of the 2007 NLDS, the Rockies lost in four games to the Philadelphia Phillies.
 During that season, the Rockies fired Clint Hurdle and replaced him with Jim Tracy.
 The Rockies never finished higher than third place in the NL West between 2010 and 2017, though in the latter season, they returned to postseason play as a second wild-card team.
 There, the Rockies lost in the Wild Card Game to the Arizona Diamondbacks.
 The following season, the Rockies made consecutive postseason appearances for the first time in team history, winning the Wild Card Game against the Chicago Cubs, but losing in the NLDS to the Milwaukee Brewers 3–0.

 After managing the Rockies, Hurdle was hired by the Pittsburgh Pirates in 2011, and in 2013, ended a major North American professional sports record 20-year drought without a winning season.
 The Pirates proceeded to make the postseason three consecutive years under Hurdle, winning the 2013 National League Wild Card Game during that span.